auth0/docs/articles/appliance/infrastructure/internet-restricted-deployment.md

 ### Management Dashboard

-The browser that you are using to manage your PSaaS Appliance requires internet access to navigate to the Management Dashboard (located at **manage.your-domain**).
+The browser that you are using to manage your PSaaS Appliance requires Internet access to navigate to the Management Dashboard (located at **manage.your-domain**).

 You may, however, restrict server-side access to the Management Dashboard.